Rules to Better Email - 78 Rules

 If someone asks you to perform a task by email, don't reply "OK, I will do that" or fail to reply at all.
 Instead, do the task and reply "Done" when the task has been completed, and then delete the email.
 This way the person requesting the task knows that it has been done, and doesn't waste time following you up.

-Read "Definition of Done" for more information about the steps that need to be finished before replying to a done email.
+Read the "Definition of Done" for more information about the steps that need to be finished before replying to a done email.

-Only say "Done" when the work is completed.
+Only say "Done" when the work is completed

-- Ensure your changes are live when sending a "Done"
+• Ensure your changes are live when sending a "Done"

-- If you have added the email to your backlog or to-do list, then say "Added to backlog – URL is XXX".
+• If you have added the email to your backlog or to-do list, then say "Added to backlog – URL is XXX".
 You should still reply "Done" when you complete the task.

-- For tasks that will take time to be completely done (E.g. Producing a long video), you may send a "work in progress" email.
+• For tasks that will take time to be completely done (E.g. Producing a long video), you may send a "work in progress" email.
 This way you avoid giving the perception that no action was in relation to the task.
 You should still reply "Done" when you complete the task.

 Alternatives to classic "Done" emails

-- If the task is already done, then reply "Already done - the reason is XXX"
+• If the task is already done, then reply "Already done - the reason is XXX"

-If you don't agree with the task or are unable to complete the task:
+• If you don't agree with the task or are unable to complete the task:

-- Seek clarification
+1. Seek clarification

-- If you still don't agree or the task is still blocked, reply "Not done - as per our conversation, the reason is XXX"
+2. If you still don't agree or the task is still blocked, reply "Not done - as per our conversation, the reason is XXX"

-- If there are multiple tasks (some "Done" and some "Not Done"), reply to each item individually "Done" or "Not Done"
+• If there are multiple tasks (some "Done" and some "Not Done"), reply to each item individually "Done" or "Not Done"

-- If the task can't be 100% completed at the time, you may reply "Partially done - the reason is XXX"
+• If the task can't be 100% completed at the time, you may reply "Partially done - the reason is {{ REASON }}"

-- If you have already sent a "Done", then the client asks you to undo the change, reply "Undone"
+• If you have already sent a "Done", then the client asks you to undo the change, reply "Undone"

-To: Jason Subject: RE: Northwind - Include one more field to the form Figure: Good example - "Not Done" email
+Figure: Good example - "Not Done" email

 Tip #1: Say "Done" first